 Finance-wise, I covered our basic banking structure in my wedding announcement post so I will not repeat myself but a few of my investments changed since my last Open Book post.
 We have a lot of different accounts at a lot of different institutions:

 - Emergency Fund

 - Tax-Free Savings Account (Roth IRA) with Broker A

 - Tax-Free Savings Account (Roth IRA) with Broker B

 - Non-Registered Account with Broker A

-- Employee Stock Option Plan RSP
+- Employee Stock Option Plan RRSP

 - Employee Stock Option Plan Non-Registered